dky/beer/README.md

 Yes, he's got some Beer, give him another round!
 ```

-## Summary of beers given
+## Summary of :beer: given

-- Summary of beers are stored in [SQLite](https://www.sqlite.org/index.html).
+- Summary of :beer:s are stored in [SQLite](https://www.sqlite.org/index.html).
 Get a summary with:

 ```bash
 $ ./table.py